Photography: Prisma Compositional

 Interview: Paul Hofman

-For drag queen Victoria False, being asked for the ambassadorship was a big surprise.
-The diva's agenda is now filling up with lightning power.
-Pride Amsterdam had an extensive interview with this 'grandmother of drag queens'.
-"Without a past, there is no future.
-That is why the older gay generation is so important'.
+Being asked to be an ambassador came as a huge surprise to drag queen Victoria False.
+The diva’s calendar is now filling up at lightning speed.
+Pride Amsterdam conducted an in-depth interview with this ‘grandmother of the drag queens’.
+“Without a past there is no future.
+That’s why the older gay generation is so important.”

-Unmade, Ger Poels walks into the café-restaurant a stone's throw from the capital's gay scene.
+Unmade-up, Ger Poels walks into the café-restaurant just a stone’s throw from the capital’s gay scene.
 He is the alter ego of Victoria False.

 Bette Midler

-The ice is soon broken as he starts talking about his life, career and loves.
-On the beginning of her career: "I was just sixteen when I started travesty.
-Soon after, I formed a friend's duo Paradise Blossoms.
-With that, we starred in all the niece kittens.
-It was super."
-As Bloody Bette, a real-life impersonation of popular singer Bette Midler, he reaped great success.
-"People went out of their minds.
-In a short time, I was in Berlin, London and Paris.
-What great years."
+The ice breaks quickly once he starts talking about his life, career and loves.
+About the start of her career: “I was just sixteen when I began performing in travesty.
+Soon after I formed the duo Paradise Blossoms with a friend.
+We performed in all the drag shows.
+It was amazing.”
+As Bloody Bette, a lifelike impersonation of the popular singer Bette Midler, he enjoyed great success.
+“People went wild.
+Before long I was performing in Berlin, London and Paris.
+What wonderful years.”

 Paris

-One sunny day on the street, he meets an accordionist dressed as a Pierrot.
-For six months, they perform together dancing and singing.
-Because he looks very androgynous as a boy, a black dress, wig and lipstick are enough to perform with Maurice where he has been coming for years.
-With Maurice, he spends a wonderful time.
-This allows him to enjoy Paris at the same time.
-As Bette, he wore a lot of make-up, in Paris nothing at all.
+On a sunny day he met an accordion player on the street, painted like a Pierrot.
+For half a year they performed together, dancing and singing.
+Because he looked very androgynous as a boy, a black dress, a little wig and some lipstick were enough to perform with Maurice at the venues Maurice had been frequenting for years.
+He had a wonderful time with Maurice and could also enjoy Paris at the same time.
+As Bette he wore lots of makeup; in Paris he wore none at all.

 Scores